timhettler/sass-fpo/README.md

 #### fpo($args)

 Creates the FPO image.
-Takes three optional arguments:
+Takes one `Map` argument, that has three optional properties:

 ###### color